 If you’re a frequent traveler, there is no question that vacation ownership comes with savings over a lifetime.
 Think about it: you might spend thousands of dollars every year on hotel rooms for you and the whole family.
 If you don’t believe us, our Savings Comparison Calculator is featured on every timeshare for sale.

-With a timeshare, you are paying for the lifetime of vacations in bulk, and at a hefty discount upwards of thousands of dollars.
+With vacation ownership, you are paying for the lifetime of vacations in bulk, and at a hefty discount upwards of thousands of dollars.
 While some people are put off by the high price tag to pay up-front, the savings should definitely be considered in the timeshare pros and cons.

 Hotel rooms commonly feature one queen-size bed, a sleeper sofa, and maybe a mini-fridge in the room.
 If you’re traveling with family, it becomes a mess of who is on what floor and what room number they’re in.
 With timeshare resorts, units come in one, two, or three-bedroom units.
 Some even have multiple floors or “lock-off” features.
 The added privacy is just one luxurious feature that timeshare owners love.

 Timeshares also include full kitchens and spacious living areas, so you can take a piece of home with you while you’re on vacation.
-The resorts themselves are packed with amenities that are unparalleled.
-Multiple pools, jetted hot tubs, spas, activity centers, and on-site restaurants take vacations to the next level.
+The resorts themselves have unparalleled amenities.
+Multiple pools, jetted hot tubs, spas, activity centers, as well as on-site restaurants take vacations to the next level.
 As a result, a timeshare vacation comes with extra luxury to match the price.
 Hotel rooms just can’t compete with what makes timeshares worth the extra money.

 You Really Own Your Timeshare

 A common misconception about timeshare is that you don’t own it completely.
 Because owners “share” their units with other families that own a piece, it might seem like you really don’t own anything.
 When you buy a timeshare, you receive a real deed with your name on it, the week, and the unit you own.
-You can sell it later if you choose, gift it to your family or friends, rent it out, etc. It’s your choice!
+You can sell it later if you choose, gift it to your family or friends, rent it out, etc. So it’s your choice!